CodePushGo/website/src/content/blog/en/ionic-capacitor-push-notifications-firebase.md

 Replace `YOUR_SERVER_KEY` and `YOUR_DEVICE_TOKEN` with your actual server key and device token.
 Run the script, and your device should receive the push notification with the custom payload.

 That's it!
-You've successfully integrated push notifications in your Ionic Capacitor app using Firebase.
+You've successfully integrated push notifications in your Ionic React Native app using Firebase.
 Now you can send push notifications to your users on both Android and iOS platforms.